gamemanual0/gm0/source/docs/useful-resources.rst

 Mechanical Design and Build
 ---------------------------

+`8644 Brainstormers Tips and Tricks <https://www.youtube.com/playlist?list=PLoX10e-f5UgIWtNA3mlb_SSozS5w-eAlB>`_ --- A playlist of videos comparing different implementations of various mechanisms, gears and chain, and various other FTC robot-related topics.

+`9794 Wizards.exe <https://www.youtube.com/channel/UC988iYaWDOF7Fpv6HqN-wjQ/featured>`_ --- A channel containing many useful FTC videos, especially for rookies.

+`Fastener Guide <https://www.boltdepot.com/fastener-information/printable-tools/printable-fastener-tools.pdf>`_ --- A guide explaining the different types of fasteners and where they are useful.
+It also includes printouts with drawings of various to scale fasteners to help identify them.

 `FIRST's Building Resources <https://www.firstinspires.org/resource-library/ftc/robot-building-resources>`_ --- A collection of FIRST’s official design and build resources, including TETRIX/REV build guides.

+`goBILDA with TETRIX <https://gobildatetrix.blogspot.com>`_ --- Documentation covering how to use goBILDA together with TETRIX.

-`Mechatronics <https://raw.githubusercontent.com/Thaddeus-Maximus/mechatronics_book/master/mechatronics.pdf>`_ --- A document about technologies, principles, design, and analysis of complex electro-mechanical systems.
+`Mechatronics <https://raw.githubusercontent.com/Thaddeus-Maximus/mechatronics_book/master/mechatronics.pdf>`_:highlight:`*` --- A document about technologies, principles, design, and analysis of complex electro-mechanical systems.
 It covers topics including fasteners, manufacturing processes, fabrication paradigms, power transmission, mechanisms, design principles, and more.

 `NASA RAP Design Guide <https://robotics.nasa.gov/nasa-rap-robotics-design-guide/>`_ --- A guide for competitive robotics covering topics such as manufacturing, design styles, power transmission, mechanism design, and more.

 `Simbotics FRC Mechanical Design Principles <https://www.simbotics.org/wp-content/uploads/2019/12/mechanical.pdf>`_:highlight:`*` --- An overview by FRC 1114, Simbotics, covering mechanical design principles.
 While the presentation was aimed at FRC, it is highly applicable to FTC as well.

+Power Transmission
+^^^^^^^^^^^^^^^^^^

+`Gears Educational Systems Guide to Chain Drive Systems <https://web.archive.org/web/20191020193018/http://gearseds.com/documentation/deb%20holmes/2.5_Chain_drive_systems.pdf>`_ --- A guide to roller chain, featuring some useful equations.

+`Gear Efficiency Comparisons <https://www.meadinfo.org/2008/11/gear-efficiency-spur-helical-bevel-worm.html>`_ --- A comparison between different types of gears (spur, bevel, worm, etc).

+`How Gears Work <https://ciechanow.ski/gears/>`_ --- An interactive visual guide to how gears work, assuming little prerequisite knowledge.

+`KHK Introduction to Gears <https://www.khkgears.co.jp/kr/gear_technology/pdf/gear_guide_060817.pdf>`_ --- A handbook covering fundamentals about the mechanicis of gears.

+`SDP-SI Timing Belt and Pulley Handbook <https://www.sdp-si.com/PDFS/Technical-Section-Timing.pdf>`_:highlight:`*` --- A detailed handbook about belts and pulleys.
+Some of the things mentioned also apply to chain.

+`SDP-SI Timing Belt Drive Design Guide <https://www.sdp-si.com/Belt-Drive/Designing-a-miniature-belt-drive.pdf>`_:highlight:`*` --- A one-page guide to designing belt and pulley drive systems.

 Calculators
 ^^^^^^^^^^^